Our issue experts provides a timely, critical analysis of the most important cultural and policy issues of the day.

 Like the team he leads, Minnery is one of the first people journalists call when seeking a voice to articulate the conservative Christian viewpoint.
 He has been featured on countless media programs and print outlets, including CNN, Fox News, all network news programs, The New York Times, Wall Street Journal, and Newsweek.

 Minnery also serves as a member of the board of the Alliance Defending Freedom, a national organization devoted to the legal strategy, training and funding of court cases involving pro-life, religious freedom and family-values issues.

 Prior to coming to Focus on the Family and CitizenLink, Minnery was senior editor at Christianity Today magazine in the Chicago area.
 He also worked as a Capitol Hill correspondent and was a manager in the Washington bureau of Gannett Newspapers.
 Minnery has a Bachelor of Science in journalism from Ohio University and Master of Arts in religion from Trinity Evangelical Divinity School.
 He is the author of the book Why You Can’t Stay Silent, published by Tyndale House (2002).

 Director of Media

-Stuart Shepard is senior director of media for CitizenLink.
-He’s co-host of the CitizenLink radio broadcast, which is heard on more than 500 stations nationwide.
-He oversees the team that runs the radio program, the CitizenLink website, Facebook and Twitter pages, and e-mail Daily Update.
+Stuart Shepard is director of media for CitizenLink.
+He’s co-host of the CitizenLink radio broadcast, which is heard on 500 stations nationwide.
+He oversees the team that runs the radio program, the CitizenLink website, Facebook and Twitter pages, and the e-mail Update.
 He’s perhaps best known as host of the Stoplight video commentaries.
 Stoplight has collected millions of views and drawn the attention of CNN, Fox News and MSNBC.
 Keith Olbermann declared Shepard the “Worst Person in the World.”
 Bill O’Reilly named him a “Patriot.”

-Earlier, Shepard served as managing editor of the CitizenLink.com for a couple years, and before that he was associate producer of Family News in Focus for seven.
+Earlier, Shepard served as managing editor of CitizenLink.com for a couple years, and before that he was associate producer of Family News in Focus for seven.